jegly/B0x/README.md

 **Box** also runs on Android as a separate, **open-source (Apache-2.0)** app.
-It adds on-device image generation, speech-to-text, and encrypted storage with a biometric lock, and alot more !
+It adds on-device image generation, speech-to-text, and encrypted storage with a biometric lock, and a lot more !

 **→ [github.com/jegly/Box](https://github.com/jegly/Box)**